Sabah Mega Projects & Future Development Guide

 Transport and connectivity projects

-The headline transport project is the Pan Borneo Highway, a 706 km dual-carriageway across Sabah costing RM24.84 billion that will cut the Kota Kinabalu to Tawau drive from 10–12 hours to around 6.
-In the air, the KKIA Terminal 1 expansion (RM442.3 million) lifts the airport's capacity from 10 to 12 million passengers a year.
+The headline transport project is the Pan Borneo Highway, a 706 km trunk road upgrade across Sabah costing RM24.889 billion.
+No official Kota Kinabalu to Tawau travel-time saving has been published, so treat the precise figures quoted elsewhere with caution.
+In the air, the KKIA Terminal 1 expansion (RM442.3 million) would lift the airport's capacity from about 10 million to 12 million passengers a year, though work had not started as at July 2026.
 Looking further ahead, a proposed Trans-Borneo Railway is under feasibility study as a cross-border line spanning the whole island.

 Industrial and port development

 Sabah's industrial base is anchored by the 8,320-acre Kota Kinabalu Industrial Park (KKIP) at Sepanggar, which has drawn 341 companies and RM11.2 billion in investment.
-The adjacent Sepanggar Bay container port — Sabah's only international container port — is doubling capacity to 1.25 million TEU with DP World as partner.
+The adjacent Sepanggar Bay container port — Sabah's only international container port — is raising capacity from 500,000 to 1.25 million TEU under a federally funded expansion now due in October 2027, with DP World operating the terminal.
 To the southwest, the SOGIP oil-and-gas area in Sipitang is anchored by the RM8.88 billion SAMUR ammonia-urea plant launched in February 2025.

 Urban renewal and city planning